MatthiasOtth/GTA3/README.md

 ## Reproducability
 Use the flag --no_wandb to prevent WeightsAndBiasas from attempting to log data.

-For the NEIGHBORSMATCH dataset use the `nbm_r_benchmark` branch along with the configs in `config/nbm` For the CLUSTER and ZINC datasets use the `main` branch for the GTA3 model with learnable alpha and the `local-global` branch for the model with local and global heads.
+For the NEIGHBORSMATCH dataset use the `nbm_r_benchmark` branch along with the configs in `config/nbm`

+For the CLUSTER and ZINC datasets use the `main` branch for the GTA3 model with learnable alpha and the `local-global` branch for the model with local and global heads.
+Use the configs `config/<dataset>/gta3_500k[_PE].json` for the corresponding datasets.